DETAILED ACTION

 Regarding Claim 8, Tojo in view of Kinjo discloses wherein, in the setting step (Kinjo: “setting section” 338), an accuracy of the search item is set according to a result of the search step that is executed in the past (Kinjo: Kinjo teaches this throughout – especially in Col 1 where he teaches that the present invention relates to an image searching method which extracts the subjects of interest on the basis of the position information and uses results of extraction to search through images.
 Since it uses the results of extraction, it is clear that uses the steps executed in the past).

-Regarding Claim 9, Tojo in view of Kinjo discloses wherein, in a case where the search subject in a first frame is present in a second frame before the first frame among the plurality of frames, in the setting step, the accuracy of the search item that is set for the search subject in the first frame is set to be higher than the accuracy of the search item that is set for the search subject in the second frame (Kinjo: In Fig 9 teaches an example of the result of searching for dynamically changing images in response to the designated shape.
+Regarding Claim 9, Tojo in view of Kinjo discloses wherein, in a case where the search subject in a first frame of the plurality of frames is present in a second frame recorded before the first frame in the plurality of frames, in the setting step, the accuracy of the search item that is set for the search subject in the first frame is set to be higher than the accuracy of the search item that is set for the search subject in the second frame (Kinjo: In Fig 9 teaches an example of the result of searching for dynamically changing images in response to the designated shape.
 Also See Col 17, lines 5-25.
 Kinjo also teaches that the areas that have been searched through are managed on the database area by area and the priority of reference in search more or the image resolution for data storage is set in accordance with access frequency).

 Regarding Claim 10, Tojo in view of Kinjo discloses further comprising: a receiving step (Kinjo: input section 326 that inputs the searching condition) of receiving an input of a user that is related to an item of the accessory information (Kinjo: Fig 2 teaches a designated searching pattern entered by the user to search through the original image), wherein the recording step is executed to record the accessory information corresponding to the input item in an input frame corresponding to the input of the user, among the plurality of frames (Kinjo: In Col 29, Kinjo teaches that the image data recording medium may be used to receive the image data for acquiring the accessory information in the acquiring section 310 and the image data for storing in the DB 308).